undkonsorten/typo3-cute-mailing/Documentation/Editor/Index.rst

    Be sure the selected page is translated!
 Otherwise they are errors in wizard preview on accessing the page.

-If you won't creating multilanguage Newsletter (just default language) you can disable those additionally step by setting `mod.web_modules.cute_mailing.language` to `1`.
+If you dont want to use multilanguage support (just default language) you can disable this feature and the additionally step in the wizard by setting `mod.web_modules.cute_mailing.hideLanguage` to `1`.

-Set `mod.web_modules.cute_mailing.language` with the language uid to use this for the default selected language on the first step.
+Set `mod.web_modules.cute_mailing.language` to the default language you want to use, this can be overwritten by language selection on the first step.

 See :ref:`Configuration <configuration_example>` section.